 - Does it make a significant contribution to the existing literature?

 - They will check that there is an abstract with suitable word count, affiliation details of the author, Figures, Tables, and their citation in the text of the manuscript.
-The author's contributions, declaration of competing interest, funding, and Data availability statement will be also checked.
+The author's contributions, declaration of competing interest, funding, and Data availability statement will also be checked.

 - Manuscript commitment to high-quality research and ethical standards.